nodejs/node/test/common/README.md

 ### `createZeroFilledFile(filename)`

-Creates a 10 MB file of all null characters.
+Creates a 10 MiB file of all null characters.

 ### `enoughTestMem`